malikpiara/moonwith/README.md

 ## Current Status.
 Next Steps

-Started building a comment system in November for my frontend module assessment at CODE University.
+Started building a comment system in November for my web frontend module assessment at CODE University.
 Right now, comments are retrieved from a data structure in the [piara.li](https://github.com/malikpiara/piara.li) API.
+I'm using Incremental Static Regeneration (ISR) to re-generate the blog post pages every time there is a new request.
+Doing so, I manage to make new comments show up without having to rebuild the entire website.

-New comments only show up after the app is redeployed and they don't persist since there's no database yet.
-You can read the comments in real time at [piara.li/comments](https://piara.li/comments).
+Comments don't persist since the API is not connected to a database.
+You can check what's under the hood at [piara.li/comments](https://piara.li/comments).

-The next step is to make the comment section of every post dynamic, to connect the API to a database and to start using CSS variables more broadly.
+The next step is to introduce On-Demand Revalidation so that the blog post pages are only re-generated when a comment is submitted.
+And to start using CSS variables more broadly.
 That will conclude version 1 of the comment system.

-Afterwards, I'll start working on a way of managing comments and build a page protected with authentication.
+Afterwards, I'll start working on a way of managing comments and build an admin page protected with authentication.

 ## Project History